microsoft/vscode-extension-samples/l10n-sample/README.md

 ## `@vscode/l10n-dev`

 This package is used for extracting strings from your extension and working with XLF files.
 It's a CLI tool that you can run from the command line.
-You can see the full usage of this tool in [it's repo](https://github.com/microsoft/vscode-l10n/tree/main/l10n-dev).
+You can see the full usage of this tool in [its repo](https://github.com/microsoft/vscode-l10n/tree/main/l10n-dev).
 But for this sample, we'll just go over the basics.

 First off, if you want to generate a `bundle.l10n.json` file which contains the sample's localizable strings, run: